 History

-Mountains have always symbolized eternity, harmony, spiritual balance.
-The ancient peoples believed that it was here that the earth and sky were connected, and the souls of the departed people found peace, stepping into the tunnel leading to the world of the dead.
-Mythology is replete with references to mountains, let’s take some of them as an example.
+Mountains have always symbolized eternity, harmony, and spiritual balance.
+Ancient peoples believed that mountains were the connection between the earth and sky, and that the souls of the departed found peace in the tunnel that led to the world of the dead.
+Mythology is full of references to mountains, and some of the most well-known are Olympus, Safa, and Meru.
+Interestingly, all of these famous mountains have real-life prototypes, albeit non-magical.

-The goal of International Mountain Day is to get to know peaks that are really impressive!
-Everest, Chogori, Lhotse, Manaslu, Fuji⦠The list is endless.
-If you like to actively relax, travel, absorb new knowledge, do not miss this date!
+The goal of International Mountain Day is to explore and appreciate the awe-inspiring peaks of the world.
+Everest, Chogori, Lhotse, Manaslu, Fuji – the list is endless.
+Those who enjoy an active lifestyle or seek knowledge should not miss this date!

-- cannot exceed a height of 15 km, because they simply collapse under their weight;
+- Mountains cannot exceed a height of 15 km, as they will collapse under their own weight.

-- water suppliers – 80% of drinking is obtained in mountainous areas;
+- 80% of the drinking water supply is obtained from mountainous areas.

 International Mountain Day is observed on December 11 each year.